apocalyptech/hades2_cheat/README.md

   it was already much easier in Hades II than it was in the original.
 - Doubles the amount of boss/guardian drops (cinder, tears, etc), including the gem drops from Grave Thirst.
+- Halves the processing time for a few things in the game:
+  - Keepsake advancement
+  - Growing plants in the garden
+  - Brewing alchemy in the cauldron

 Game Compatibility
 ------------------